The Genie Who Had Wishes of His Own-21st-Century Fables

 "Very clever." --Barnaby Conrad

 Margaret read her flash fiction "Southern California, 2060" at UCSD's open-mic SHORT TALES FROM THE MOTHERSHIP in the Geisel Library on the University of California, San Diego campus and on the radio, and then at the San Diego Writers/Editors Guild Open Mic.

-Her flash fiction "Welcome to BrightLook!" is the first runner up posted to read in the new Summer Flash Fiction Contest at WOW: Women on Writing.
-The link for reading this Spring 2018 contest is: http://www.wow-womenonwriting.com/86-FE1-Spring18Contest.html The WOW! team members are talented, enthusiastic, supportive writers, and their contests are drawing writers from around the English-speaking world.
+Her flash fiction "Welcome to BrightLook!" is the first runner up posted to read in the 2018 Summer Flash Fiction Contest at WOW: Women on Writing.
+The link for reading this Spring 2018 contest is: http://www.wow-womenonwriting.com/86-FE1-Spring18Contest.html The WOW!
+Team members are talented, enthusiastic, supportive writers, and their contests are drawing writers from around the English-speaking world.